Convex-Dev/design/cad/019_assets/README.md

 - A 3rd party may have the ability to update holdings unilaterally, without the authorisation of owners.
 - A previously well-behaved asset may be "upgraded" to become malicious

-### Volatile balances

-Some assets may have balances / quantities that may vary independently of usage of the asset model.
-Some examples:

-- An interest-bearing asset that pays out some form of periodic rewards that increase balance
-- A utility token that has quantity deducted automatically through usage of services

-If such assets might be used, applications SHOULD always check the balance at the start of any transaction rather than relying on any previously stored balances which may no longer be correct.

 ### Inaccessible Accounts

 It is possible to transfer assets to an account that may be locked or otherwise inaccessible (e.g. a user account with a lost key pair).
 In such cases, the quantity of asset transferred may be irretrievably lost.